ObadaMoustafa/Pro_Expenses_Tracker/README.md

 ## Watch Demo

-You can [click here](https://pro-expenses-tracker.herokuapp.com/) to watch the Demo which is deployed to Heroku website
+You can [click here](https://pro-expenses-tracker.netlify.app/) to watch the Demo which is deployed to Netlify website

 ## Use locally